vidstack/player/docs/architecture/architecture.md

 user transitions from a listing view to a detail view containing the same video.
 The play event of one video might trigger pause of any other actively playing video.

-The player does not need to provide/include a manager, but it should be designed with one in mind: an ancestral component that can monitor events and access an imperative API of registered playback components.
+The base `MediaProvider` does not need to provide/include a manager, but it should be designed with one in mind: an ancestral component that can monitor events and access an imperative API of registered playback components.
 This may/may not require a registration phase upon connection.
 DOM traversal may not be sufficient means of discovery as players could be removed and returned from the DOM in certain UIs, such as an infinite scroll.

 ## Context + UI